 Alright, here it is — the perfect step-by-step Starbucks cold brew concentrate copycat recipe:

 - Coarsely grind 3.3 lb (1.5 kg) of Starbucks Espresso Dark Roast coffee beans into your brew bags.
-This should equate to about 20 cups (4.7 L) of loose coffee grounds.
+This should equate to roughly 20 cups (4.7 L) of loose coffee grounds.

 - Tie your brew bags tightly at the top so that coffee grounds cannot escape, but make sure the grounds remain loose inside the bag so they can move around freely.

-- Place the brew bags in your pitcher, and fully immerse them in 32 cups (7.6 L) of cool, filtered water.
+- Place the brew bags in your pitcher, and fully immerse them in 32 cups (7.6 L) of room-temperature or cool, filtered water.

-- Gently massage your brew bags under the water to ensure that all grounds get wet.
+- Gently massage your brew bags under the water to ensure that all grounds get wet and stay submerged.

 - Cover your pitcher, and place it in the refrigerator for 21-26 hours.
-Rotate or gently agitate the bags one more time during this brewing period to make sure all grounds are staying wet.
+Rotate or gently agitate the bags one time during this brewing period to make sure all grounds are getting wet.
 Do not agitate vigorously.